WebUI Rust Handler #

 Typed streaming errors #

-StreamingWriter returns HandlerError::ClientDisconnected (receiver dropped) or HandlerError::StreamTimeout (flush deadline exceeded) from both write() and end(), so callers can distinguish "fully delivered" from "client cancelled" for correct telemetry.
+StreamingWriter returns HandlerError::ClientDisconnected (receiver dropped) or HandlerError::StreamTimeout (flush deadline exceeded) from writes, boundary flushes, and the final end(), so callers can distinguish a completed delivery from a cancelled or stalled stream.

 API Reference #